What is sexual violence?

-What To Do If You Have Been Sexually Assaulted
+What To Do If You or a Friend Has Been Sexually Assaulted

 There are resources both on and off campus to utilize in the event of a sexual assault.
 Please note that different people and departments have different reporting obligations.

 WVU’s University Student Conduct and Discipline Policy prohibits sexual violence of any kind.
-The Title IX professionals can help survivors navigate the complaint, investigation, and sanctioning process.
-For more information, please call their office (304) 293-5600, or visit their website.
-WVU’s Peer Advocate Program is also housed in this office.
-Peer Advocates can accompany students to the hospital, assist them in filing complaints, and meet with students to discuss their experience.
+WVU's Title IX professionals can help survivors navigate the complaint, investigation, and sanctioning process.
+For more information, please call their office (304) 293-5600 or visit their policies and procedures website.

 The Rape and Domestic Violence Information Center (RDVIC) operates a 24-hour hotline to provide support: 304-292-5100.
+RDVIC also provides emergency shelter, counseling, support groups, victim advocacy, community education, and volunteer opportunities.
+All services are confidential and free of charge.
 They operate an office in the local Morgantown area.

 You can obtain both medical treatment and a Sexual Assault Forensic Evidence kit (AKA “SAFE kit”) at the hospital.
 SAFE kits can only be completed within 96 hours of the sexual assault, and emergency contraception can be effective up to 5 days after the assault.
 Please note that even if you do not disclose the sexual assault within 96 hours, you can still report it to law enforcement and/or the university.
 Consenting to a SAFE kit does NOT mean you have to press criminal charges but ensures the collection of evidence if you later decide to press criminal charges.